MahamudM90/Content-placeholder/README.md

 # Content-placeholder
-This is a Basic Level Website.
+This is a Basic Level Website of Content-Placeholder.